|Nutrition Facts (per serving)|

-This Lemon Herb Baked Halibut can be served as a gefilte fish alternative for holiday dinners (dress it up by serving atop lightly-dressed baby arugula), or as a main dish on summer Shabbat evenings, when dinner tends to be served late.
-Other white fish, such as cod or tilapia, can be used in this recipe instead of halibut.
+The tender but firm halibut fillets make this Lemon Herb Baked Halibut recipe a great dish to serve for a weeknight dinner.
+It can also be served as a gefilte fish alternative for holiday dinners, served atop lightly dressed baby arugula, or as a main dish on summer Shabbat evenings when dinner tends to be served late.

-Make It A Meal: To complement the halibut without overpowering the delicate herb aromas, emphasize light, flavorful dishes.
-Serve alongside a green salad and this Farro with Spice Roasted Chickpeas and Cauliflower or Quinoa With Arugula, Butternut Squash and Citrus Vinaigrette.
+To complement the halibut without overpowering the delicate herb aromas, emphasize light, flavorful dishes to go with this dish.
+Serve it alongside a green salad and this Farro With Spice Roasted Chickpeas and Cauliflower or steamed rice.
 Finish the meal with Cherry Bourbon Compote served over Citrus Soaked Butter Cake.